By: S. Elizabeth Williams, MD, MPH, FAAP

 cancer such as leukemia, HIV infection, and certain types of anemia (low red blood cell counts) such as from

-sickle cell disease, often must go to the hospital if they catch fifth disease.
+sickle cell disease, often need to go to the hospital if they catch fifth disease.
 If your child has any of these conditions, check with your doctor at the first sign of the rash.

 What if I get fifth disease when I am pregnant?

-Most times, fifth disease does not cause problems for pregnant women and their babies.
-Rarely, serious problems can occur if the virus gets passed on and makes it hard for the fetus to make red blood cells.
-This can lead to severe anemia that causes
+Most times, fifth disease does not cause problems in pregnancy.
+Rarely, serious problems can occur if the virus gets passed on in the early stages of pregnancy and makes it hard for the fetus to make red blood cells.
+This can lead to severe anemia in the baby and risk of miscarriage.

 Can fifth disease be confused with another rash?